July 12: Today in Royal History

 Margarita Teresa was both first cousin and niece of her husband Leopold I, Holy Roman Emperor.
 Margarita Teresa and Leopold had four children but only one survived to adulthood.
 Weakened from six pregnancies in six years (four living childbirths and two miscarriages), and four months into her seventh pregnancy, Margarita Teresa died on March 12, 1673, at the age of 21, and was buried in the Imperial Crypt at the Capuchin Church in Vienna.

-Unofficial Royalty: Margarita Teresa of Spain, Holy Roman Empress (article coming soon)
+Unofficial Royalty: Margarita Teresa of Spain, Holy Roman Empress

 July 12, 1663 – Birth of James Stuart, Duke of Cambridge, son of King James II of England, at St. James Palace in London, England

-James, the second son of James, Duke of York (later James II) and his first wife Anne Hyde.
+James, was the second son of James, Duke of York (later James II) and his first wife Anne Hyde.
 Little James fell ill in April 1667 and died on June 20, 1667.
 He was buried in Westminster Abbey.

 Unofficial Royalty: James Stuart, Duke of Cambridge